-A hearty pork stew with pearl onions and chickpeas in a luscious slightly sour sauce, comfort food for these grey autumn days.
+A hearty Spanish pork stew with pearl onions and chickpeas in a rich and comforting sauce.

 I love a good stew, especially when the weather gets wetter and colder.
-I grew up with them, stews (tocana/mancare de) seem to be the heart of Romanian cooking, not only the kind of meat stew one would expect, but also lots and lots of vegetable stews.
-I would say the Romanians are world champions in making stews with any kind of meat, pulse or vegetable you could think of.
-I don’t make them that much myself nowadays, but when I do, I am always happy.
-A good stew can be so comforting on a cold rainy day, it warms you up from inside and leaves you wishing for nothing more.
+I grew up with them, stews seem to be the heart of Romanian cooking, not only the kind of meat stew one would expect but also lots and lots of vegetable stews.
+A good stew can be so comforting on a cold rainy day, it warms you up from inside and leaves you wishing nothing more.

 - 2 tablespoons vegetable oil